JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # RichEdit Procedures

+The RichEdit procedures provides detailed descriptions of various procedures related to Rich Edit controls in Windows.
+It includes a table with procedure names and their descriptions, followed by detailed explanations of each procedure, including their parameters, return values, and usage examples.
+The procedures cover a wide range of functionalities such as URL detection, autocorrect, clipboard operations, undo/redo actions, character formatting, and various other features and settings for Rich Edit controls.

 | Name       | Description |
 | ---------- | ----------- |
 | [RichEdit_AutoUrlDetect](#RichEdit_AutoUrlDetect) | Enables or disables automatic detection of URLs by a rich edit control. |